codefresh-io/cap-docs.codefresh.io/_docs/testing/security-scanning.md

 {% endraw %}
 {% endhighlight %}

-The security scanning step is inserted after building the Docker image but before promoting the image to the Azure Docker registry.
+The security scanning step is inserted after building the Docker image, but before promoting the image to the Azure Docker registry.

 ## Viewing security reports